‘Not everything that is faced can be changed, but nothing can be changed until it is faced.’ – James Baldwin

 The kind of therapy I offer is not like an advice service – I won’t be directly telling you how I think you should improve your situation or acting like an expert on your life.
 Instead, we will work together as a team to flesh out what you are going through, bringing you to a deeper awareness and understanding of your thoughts, feelings, actions and plans for change.
 I will support you in making your own decisions.

-Starting out, the counselling process can be like a big ball of yarn, with many different threads tangled together or sticking out at random.
-Our aim will be to unravel these threads and start weaving them into something that makes more sense and is hopefully more manageable.
+Starting out, the counselling process can be like a big ball of yarn, with many different threads tangled together.
+Our aim will be to unravel these threads and try weaving them into something that makes more sense and is hopefully more manageable.

 Finally, you may be unsure of what the difference is between ‘counselling’ and ‘psychotherapy.’
 The terms are frequently used in conjunction with each other and are often interchangeable, but some argue that ‘psychotherapy’ is the better description for deeper, more long-term work.
 Either way, the confidential, trusting and supportive nature of the relationship is the same.